 You may wish to mark your property with a different identifiable number using an engraver.
 Due to the danger of releasing your personal information, especially to someone who has stolen your property, it is not recommended that you use your social security number on your belongings.
-Choose a 4 to 8-character number or word and number that is specific to you.
+Choose a 4 to 8 character number or word and number that is specific to you.
 Examples: your street address numbers, the last 4 digits of your home, work, or cell phone, or your initials and your spouse's date of birth.
 Preface the number with the letters VA to indicate that it is a Virginia license number.

-Another way to protect your belongings is to photograph or video record them.
+Another way to protect your belongings is to video tape them.
 This is a very valuable asset should you be the victim of a burglary or even a house fire.
-Keep the photos and/or video in a safe place.
-Remember, just like any other computer file, always have a backup in a safe place in case the original is destroyed.
+Keep the tape in a safe place, such as a relative's house or a safe deposit box.
+Digital cameras may also be used.
+Put the photos on a CD or a 3.5 floppy and keep it in a safe place.
+Remember, just like any other computer file, always have a backup disc in a safe place in case the original is destroyed.